rewin0087/rinkusukurepa/README.md

     web_page = Rinkusukurepa.new('https://github.com/rewin0087/rinkusukurepa')
-    web_page.parse_url # it will scrape and return the document of the url web_page.get_icon  # it will find the icon from the document and return the icon web_page.get_title # it will find the title from the document and return the title web_page.get_description # it will find the description from the document and return the description web_page.get_images # it will find the images from the document and return the images web_page.get_site_name # it will find the site name from the document and return the site name web_page.get_video # it will find the video from the document and return the video web_page.get_page_type # it will find the page type from the document and return the page type
+    web_page.parse_url # it will scrape and return the document of the url web_page.get_icon  # it will find the icon from the document and return the icon (@icon is now set) web_page.get_title # it will find the title from the document and return the title (@title is now set) web_page.get_description # it will find the description from the document and return the description (@description is now set) web_page.get_images # it will find the images from the document and return the images (@images are now set) web_page.get_site_name # it will find the site name from the document and return the site name (@site_name is now set) web_page.get_video # it will find the video from the document and return the video (@video is now set) web_page.get_page_type # it will find the page type from the document and return the page type (@page_type is now set)

     To customize some of the configurations
     create a file in the config/initializers/rinkusukurepa.rb